KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/proxy_settings.rst

 Specify the frame width of the proxy clip.
 Default is 640px which is a reasonable compromise between smooth editing performance and preview detail.

 You can choose an :guilabel:`Encoding profile` for the proxy clips, which will define the size, codecs and bitrate used when creating the proxy clip.
-The proxy profiles can be managed from here by clicking on the |configure|\ :guilabel:`Manage proxy profiles` icon, or from the :menuselection:`Settings --> Configure Kdenlive --> Proxy` dialog.
-For more details see the :ref:`configure_proxy_clips` chapter.
+The proxy profiles can be managed from here by clicking on the |configure|\ :guilabel:`Manage proxy profiles` icon, or from the :menuselection:`Menu --> Settings --> Configure Kdenlive --> Proxy` dialog.
+For more details see the :doc:`Configure Proxy Clips</getting_started/configure_kdenlive/configuration_proxy_clips>` chapter.

 .. container:: clear-both